 The room was quite underwhelming, especially considering that I was expecting some sort of an upgrade. <sarcasm>At least they gave me a nice view!!!</sarcasm>

 Yes.
 This was my view.
 I looked straight at a brick freaking wall.
 They really know how to treat their gold members!
 I went in the bathroom to check things out in there.
-Pictures below.
+(Pictures below.)
+However when looking to transform your bathroom space, whether for a more modern bathroom design or something more traditional, a good services like Edmonton bathroom renos can greatly help you have what you desire!

 The bathroom was fine.
 I wouldn’t really describe it as nice, but the water pressure was quite good, at least.
 I wasn’t sure what the thing behind the toilet was, but it turns out it was a towel warmer.
 This was my favorite part about the room!
 It was quite nice to be able to hop out of the shower to a nice, warm towel everyday.
 If the towel warmer was the high point, then I would have to say the low point was the shower mat.